Pros and Cons of TPO roofing for your South Florida home

-Flat roofing has continued to gain popularity in the state of Florida since we started seeing it in the 1990s.
-Especially as more and more homeowners are going for that modern and simplistic look.
-Not to mention, TPO roofing, which is made from thermoplastic polyolefin (TPO) is low-cost and offers resistance to ultraviolet, ozone, and chemical exposure.
+Flat roofing continues to gain popularity in the state of Florida since we started seeing its use in the early 1990s, especially as more and more homeowners are going for that modern and simplistic look.
+Not to mention, TPO roofing, which is made from thermoplastic polyolefin (TPO) is low cost and offers resistance to ultraviolet, ozone, and chemical exposure.
 Further, these single-ply roofing systems are heat-reflective and energy efficient.

 TPO is one of a few different types of rubber, usually a blend of polypropylene and ethylene-propylene rubber.
-These single-ply roofing systems are dependable and energy-efficient roofing system that lowers your home’s overall construction costs.
+These single ply roofing systems are a dependable and energy efficient roofing system that lowers your home’s overall construction costs.
 TPO roofing systems are quite common in both home and commercial roofs in Florida.
 The color and associated reflective properties, reduction in energy costs, and durability in hot climates such as in Florida, can mean a sizeable decrease in maintenance costs.

 However, these roofs come with a variety of pros and cons, and homeowners need to think carefully before selecting TPO in lieu of a more traditional option.
 The life expectancy of a TPO roof is 22 to 30 years, far more than the standard 15-year lifespan.